FallenGameR/Books/sa_book_1/notes.md

 - 3 secret layers of OSI model - user, financial, political
 - Cable interferance from a power cable
 - Keeping dust outside of datacenter - workbench with antistatic mats where unboxing happens
-- ICM handling (with Seinfield-esque names for people who systematically miss that particular step)
-  - Greeting (the grumpy)
-  - Problem classification - what team owns (the misdelegator)
-  - Problem statement - enough info to repro (the assumer)
-  - Problem verification - repro can be reproduced (the mislead one)
-  - Solution proposals - what are the hypotheses (the fixer of a wrong problem)
-  - Solution selection - arange by likeliness (the fixer of a wrong problem)
-  - Solution execution - apply the fix (the executioner on a wrong machine)
-  - Verification - did it work from your side? (the hit and run support)
-  - Customer verification - did it fix the problem from the customer side? (the hastly deal closer)
 - Architect positions - for people that have end-to-end understanding of their system and it's interactions with connected systems, invoked on major outages.
 Official role involves:
   - predict needs and technologies in 2-5 years horizon
   - start preparing for the new needs/tech - prototyping, getting involved with vendors, steering direction of vendor products